Alec Mudimu

-Alec Mudimu (born 8 April 1995) is a Zimbabwean professional footballer who plays as a midfielder for Flint Town United and the Zimbabwe national team.
+Alec Mudimu (born 8 April 1995) is a Zimbabwean professional footballer who plays as a midfielder] for Cymru Premier side Holywell Town.
+He is a Zimbabwean international player.

 Early and personal life

 Mudimu was born in Harare, Zimbabwe, and moved to England at the age of five or six, living in Hertfordshire and London.

 Club career

 Mudimu played youth football for Sheffield Wednesday and Stalybridge Celtic, joining the latter club in 2011.
 He made his senior debut in the 2012–13 season.
 He moved on loan to Radcliffe Borough in January 2015.

 He later played for Northwich Victoria and Stockport Town before joining Welsh Premier League side Cefn Druids in July 2017.
 He made his league debut for the club on 8 September 2017 in a 4–0 away defeat to TNS.
 He scored his first league goal for the club on 30 September 2017 in a 2–1 away victory over Llandudno, scoring in the 18th minute.
 He went on trial with English Football League club Fleetwood Town in December 2017.
 He also spent time on trial with Rochdale.

 On 11 December 2019, Moldovan club Sheriff Tiraspol announced the signing of Mudimu from 20 January 2020.

 In January 2021 he signed for Turkish club Ankaraspor.

 After spending time in Georgia with Torpedo Kutaisi, he returned to England in February 2022 to sign for Altrincham.
 On 27 February 2022, Mudimu left Altrincham after making just two league appearances for the club.

 On 23 August 2022, Saburtalo Tbilisi announced the signing of Mudimu.

 On 9 March 2023, he signed for Flint Town United after being released by Caernarfon Town.

 On 16 August 2023, he signed for Tunisian Ligue Professionnelle 1 club Olympique Béja following his departure from Flint Town United.
 He was released in December 2023 after making only two appearances.

 In August 2025 he returned to Flint Town United for a third spell at the club having also signed for them briefly the previous season.
+He departed from the club at the end of the 2025–26 season.

+Ahead of the 2026–27 season he signed for newly promoted Cymru Premier side Holywell Town.